colemanw/webform_civicrm/README.txt

 - You can set an option to be the default value on the form.
 - You can rename options.

-NOTE: Once a webform field is created, the options are set and will not change automatically.
-So if you update an option list in CiviCRM, the corresponding webform field will not be updated unless you click the edit button as described above and enable the new options.
+The downside of customizable options is that they are static: if you update an option list in CiviCRM, the corresponding webform field will not reflect those changes unless you click the edit button as described above and enable the new options.

+Alternately, you can set a field to use "Live Options."
+This will load the option list from the CiviCRM database every time the form is viewed.
+Live option lists cannot be customized, but will ensure your form element is up-to-date.
+Because of the slight performance impact from fetching options from the database with every form view, this setting is best used only with options that have some possibility of changing in the future.

 GROUPS AND TAGS